 The employee-employer (in this case, the government) relationship has a large role in employee engagement, retention, and motivation.
 And these parameters matter a lot.
 For instance, research shows that employees who highly trust their employer are nearly three times more likely to feel motivated by their work and half as likely to look for new jobs.11

 Businesses: The relationship between the government and business is two-way.
-Governments are expected to create laws, rules, and regulatory environment; maintain law and order; regulate the money and credit systems; provide basic infrastructure; invest in R&D; and much more.
+Governments are expected to create laws, rules and regulatory environment; maintain law and order; regulate the money and credit systems; provide basic infrastructure; invest in R&D; and much more.
 These activities can help build a conducive and thriving economic environment in the country.

-In return, businesses create employment, pay taxes, support social and welfare programs, support government projects through contracts, and support other government activities.
+In return, businesses create employment, pay taxes, support social and welfare programmes, support government projects through contracts, and support other government activities.
 The more trust and consistency in the government-business relationship, arguably the more social benefit those businesses can create.
 For instance, in a Deloitte-Fortune survey, business CEOs said, “Restoring trust in government” should be the most important priority for the Biden-Harris administration over the next two years.
-Even more important than COVID relief, economic recovery, infrastructure, and climate change.13
+Even more important than COVID relief, economic recovery, infrastructure and climate change.13

 Since we all exist as part of larger societies, one cannot totally isolate individual perceptions of government from wider societal trends.
 In many countries, there has been a perceived decline in the baseline level of trust that people have in most institutions or even other individuals.
-For example, nearly 80% of Americans believe that we have too little trust in each other, and nearly two-thirds said that those levels of mutual trust have been shrinking.14 Therefore, people’s trust in government is inevitably impacted if they trust everything less.
+For example, nearly 80 per cent of Americans believe that we have too little trust in each other, and nearly two-thirds said that those levels of mutual trust have been shrinking.14 Therefore, people’s trust in government is inevitably impacted if they trust everything less.

-The exact reasons for this baseline trust deficit are up for debate, but some key drivers include social and economic change, growing political polarization, shifting media consumption patterns, and the role digital media plays in the rise of mis/disinformation.15 Many of these trends also impact companies and groups outside government—for example, the 2021 trust barometer report states that trust in information from all available sources is at an all-time low.16 But trust in government may be even more susceptible to these societal trends because of its prominent role in society, especially in a country such as the United States that has a history of distrusting government.17 Take the growing political polarization, for example.
-Because an individual’s confidence in government tends to ebb and flow depending on whether their party is in power, the growing political polarization trend has caused wider and deeper swings in public trust in government.18
+The exact reasons for this baseline trust deficit are up for debate, but some key drivers include social and economic change, growing political polarisation, shifting media consumption patterns, and the role digital media plays in the rise of mis/disinformation.15 Many of these trends also impact companies and groups outside government—for example, the 2021 trust barometer report states that trust in information from all available sources is at an all-time low.16 But trust in government may be even more susceptible to these societal trends because of its prominent role in society, especially in a country such as the United States that has a history of distrusting government.17 Take the growing political polarisation, for example.
+Because an individual’s confidence in government tends to ebb and flow depending on whether their party is in power, the growing political polarisation trend has caused wider and deeper swings in public trust in government.18

 Government has also long been the direct target of many wider societal trends.
 For example, Professor Amy Lerman argues that a constant barrage of slogans on government inefficiency has damaged its reputation.
-She states that Americans are so convinced that government programs are substandard and inefficient that they will misidentify high-quality government services as private.19
+She states that Americans are so convinced that government programmes are substandard and inefficient that they will misidentify high-quality government services as private.19

 For all the complexities and dire news about trust in government, there is some good news.
 Trust is not set in stone.
 Just as much as scandals and errors can harm trust, it is also possible to build trust.
 Through careful measurement and considered action, government can build trust with all its stakeholders.